 Again, I must reiterate that I’m very excited about this eclipse, but I also have some very valid concerns.
 As with any place you visit, try to leave the area better than you found it.
 I believe that by working together, we can make this experience safe and memorable as the eclipse sweeps across the country and shows us all how spectacular a natural phenomenon like this can really be!

-Are you planning on traveling somewhere to watch the total solar eclipse in 2017?
+Did you travel somewhere to watch the total solar eclipse in 2017?
 Do you have questions about this event or something cool to share?
 If so, I’d love to hear about it in the comments below!

 Travel Blog Linkups